rackerlabs/technical-blog/_posts/2020-01-27-six-best-practices-for-managing-and-cleaning-salesforce-data.md

 it&mdash;and then they completely neglect its maintenance.
 Back to our house analogy, it’s like buying a new house, and never changing the filters or organizing everyday items efficiently.
-Set up data validation rules so that you are encouraged to maintain data integrity standards.
+Set up data validation rules so that you continue to maintain data integrity standards.
 Run monthly reports to identify possible incorrect data.
 Maintaining the quality of data over the long term pays dividends with the insight it provides.